 How Millennials are Redefining the English Language

 Let’s start by defining this cohort which, might I warn, is not very easy to do.
 The age bracket hasn’t been universally agreed upon but to keep things simple in this post, we’ll define them as those born in the early 80s all the way through to early 2000s.
-They belong to the generation that has grown up with cell phones, game boys, PS4s, smart phones, X-Boxes and most importantly, the internet.
+They belong to the generation that has grown up with cell phones, Game Boy, Play Stations, smart phones, Xbox and more importantly, the internet and social media.

-Now that we know who we are talking about, let us get back to the main aim of our discourse – how Millennials are redefining the English language (and also to make y’all woke but that’s secondary, jk).
+Now that we know who we are talking about, let us get back to the main subject of this post – how Millennials are redefining the English language (and also to make y’all woke, #WordsUsedByMillennials).

-Well, I would firstly like to begin by saying that holding ‘just’ the Millennials accountable for redefining the language is a big claim to make.
+Well, I would firstly like to begin by stating that holding just the Millennials accountable for redefining the English language is a big claim to make.
 English has evolved, been defined and redefined since its inception and if that weren’t the case, we would still be talking in Shakespearean English.
 Every older generation has blamed the younger generation for diluting the purity of the language and that is exactly what the current situation is as well.

 Everyone is a lot more connected with the rest of the world as a result of the World Wide Web and that is the only reason why the changes made by this generation are a lot more noticeable.
 Being so widely connected has unfathomably increased the rate at which new words, definitions, and abbreviations are spread across the world.
 However, there is no denying that the terminologies and the kind of terminologies introduced by the Millennials are slightly different than what the language has seen so far.
 We can basically categorize them into three groups: